okkdev/fgcbasel/content/versus-wednesdays.md

 * Venue fee: CHF 5.-
 * Questions and updates in the HardRead Discord, `#versus_wednesdays_basel` channel: <https://discord.gg/sB4VQbf85h>

-We usually have 3-4 setups (2x PS4/PS5 and 1x PC) with a variety of games.
+We usually have 3-4 setups (2x PS4/PS5 and PCs) with a variety of games.

 PS4 Games: